Elastic band versus PlyoDyne®

 Resistance

 The use of elastic bands involves a non-quantified load.
-The load increases due to the increase in the range of movement, and this means that the load cannot be controlled by range of movement.
+The load increases due to the increase in the range of movement, and this means that the load cannot be controlled by the range of movement.
 It is also impossible to know what the actual load is at a particular point in the exercise.
-The ability to control the strain on tissue in particular is important for the treatment of damaged tissue.
+The ability to control the strain on tissue, in particular, is important for the treatment of damaged tissue.
 Therefore, the use of elastic straps cannot be compared to the use of PlyoDyne® in terms of load determination.

-Because the load of the elastic straps is only determined by the degree of elastic deformation, the load is almost impossible to determine and therefore very inaccurate.
+Because the load of the elastic straps is only determined by the degree of elastic deformation, the load is almost impossible to determine, and therefore, very inaccurate.

 Precision

-Elastic bands will change angles from angle to angle as they move from their point of connection, depending on the movement of the patient’s hands through the room, causing poor precision in movement.
+Elastic bands will change angles from angle to angle as they move from their point of connection, depending on the movement of the patient’s hands around the room, causing poor precision in movement.
 This significantly reduces the accuracy of clinicians’ ability to verify and correct motion patterns as needed.

 Clinical trials